Frequently Asked Health Care Questions

 What is Premium Assistance?

-As long as you remain in a health plan offered by PSERs or one offered by North Allegheny, you are eligible to receive a $100 stipend per month from the state.
+As long as you remain in a health plan offered by PSERs or one offered by North Allegheny, you are eligible to receive up to a $100 stipend per month from the state which is added to your pension payment.

 What health care plan is offered by North Allegheny?